chenhaohowie/socialnetwork/README.md

     * `Person` class is the self-contained entity
     * And some other classes, like `GlobalExceptionHandler` which is the central place handling exceptions
 3. Four tables will be created during application startup. `PERSON` table will be mapped to the entity and the rest are join tables as many-to-many relationship.
 Predefined data `data.sql` will be loaded into `PERSON` table.
-4. To run the test cases, use below
+4. To run the test cases only, use below
     * `mvn test`